Table of contents

 If you’ve been working from home for a while and your desk is loaded with papers, files, junk and a general accumulation of things that distract you from your daily mission, you’ll have a bit of an issue.

 The productivity tip here is to clean up.
-If it helps, get something like a little storage ottoman Affiliate link, which is something we have in the living room.
+If it helps, get something like a little storage ottoman, which is something we have in the living room.
 We’ll hide bills, mail and other office supplies inside it, so that our space is cleaner and more minimalist.

 Put your phone(s) away, or leave them charging in another room.